Thomas Shaw (composer): Early performances

+Tension with Thomas Linely

-Quickly, Thomas Shaw was recognised as a very talented instrumentalist, who played the violin "in a very masterly Manner and with much Taste".
-This inevitably lead to a tense competition, if not rivalry, with Thomas Linley junior.
-Happy to play the one against the other, the press would compare the two violinists.
-Whilst Shaw was considered 'the most perfect Master of the Fingerboard", Linley was deemed to have "a graceful Manner of bowing" and "a 'Polish' of Tone and Manner".
+Shaw was described by the press as a talented instrumentalist who played the violin "in a very masterly Manner and with much Taste".
+This allegedly led to competition with Thomas Linley (junior), with the press comparing the two violinists.
+While Shaw was considered 'the most perfect Master of the Fingerboard", Linley was deemed to have "a graceful Manner of bowing" and "a 'Polish' of Tone and Manner".

-But, above all, the real tension was due to the quasi-monopole the Linley family had over concert life in Bath and Bristol and Thomas Shaw joined the ranks and became a leading member of the breakaway group of musicians headed by William Herschel who in 1772 began to challenge the Linleys' hold.
-During the spring of 1772 Herschel and Shaw gave a certain number of concerts together, Shaw on the violin and Herschel on the fortepiano.
+Allegedly, the underlying tension was due to the quasi-monopoly the Linley family had over concert life in Bath and Bristol.
+According to historians, Shaw joined the ranks and became a leading member of the breakaway group of musicians headed by William Herschel, which began to challenge the Linleys' hold.
+During the spring of 1772, Herschel and Shaw gave a certain number of concerts together, Shaw on the violin and Herschel on the fortepiano.